eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/python_development.md

 At first, you have to create the main Python script called `main.py` in `/app/src`.
 All the relevant code for your new _Vehicle App_ goes there.

-If you've created your app development repository from our [Python template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) or via [digital.auto prototyping](/docs/tutorials/prototyping/digital_auto) a file with this name is already present and can be adjusted to your needs.
+If you've created your app development repository from our [Python template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template), the [Velocitas CLI create command](/docs/concepts/lifecycle_management/velocitas_cli/#velocitas-create) or via [digital.auto prototyping](/docs/tutorials/prototyping/digital_auto) a file with this name is already present and can be adjusted to your needs.

 Setting up the basic skeleton of an app consists of the following steps: